weewx/weewx/docs_src/quickstarts/pip.md

     sudo systemctl start weewx
     ```

-=== "Very old Debian"
+=== "Systems that use SysV init (e.g., Slackware, Devuan, Puppy, DD-WRT)"

     !!!
 Note
         The resulting daemon will be run using your username.
-If you prefer to use run as `root`,
+If you prefer to
-        you will have to modify the file `/etc/init.d/weewx`.
+        use run as `root`, you will have to modify the file
+        `/etc/init.d/weewx`.

     ```shell
-    # Use the old init.d method if your os is ancient
     cd ~/weewx-data
     sudo cp util/init.d/weewx.debian /etc/init.d/weewx
     sudo chmod +x /etc/init.d/weewx
     sudo update-rc.d weewx defaults 98
     sudo /etc/init.d/weewx start
-    ```

-=== "Redhat"

-    !!!
-Note
-        The resulting daemon will be run using your username.
-If you prefer to use run as `root`,
-        you will have to modify the file `/etc/systemd/system/weewx.service`.

-    ```shell
-    # If SELinux is enabled, you will need the following command first:
-    chcon -R --reference /bin/ls ~/.local/bin

-    # Then proceed as normal:
-    cd ~/weewx-data
-    sudo cp util/systemd/weewx.service /etc/systemd/system
-    sudo systemctl daemon-reload
-    sudo systemctl enable weewx
-    sudo systemctl start weewx
-    ```

-=== "openSUSE Leap"

-    !!!
-Note
-        The resulting daemon will be run using your username.
-If you prefer to use run as `root`,
-        you will have to modify the file `/etc/systemd/system/weewx.service`.

-    ```shell
-    cd ~/weewx-data
-    sudo cp util/systemd/weewx.service /etc/systemd/system
-    sudo systemctl daemon-reload
-    sudo systemctl enable weewx
-    sudo systemctl start weewx
     ```

 === "macOS"